Sedgwick County residents hope groundwater flooding meeting will deliver long-term solutions

 SEDGWICK COUNTY, Kan.
-(KSNW) – Whenever it rains in Rachel Rogers’ neighborhood of Hancock Acres like it did Thursday, her family of eleven is fearful the water will return in her basement.
+(KSNW) – Whenever it rains in Rachel Rogers’ neighborhood of Hancock Acres like it did Thursday, her family of 11 is fearful the water will return in her basement.

 That’s because Rogers and others in her neighborhood have battled rising groundwater that flooded their basements for several weeks this summer.
 Many are still dealing with the aftermath.